 3) Shaving brush: essential for better lather

-A shaving brush lifts hairs, massages the skin and creates thick, stable lather.
+A shaving brush lifts hairs, massages the skin and makes thick, stable lather.

 - · Badger hair: soft and luxurious.

-- · Boar hair: firmer, great for hard soaps.
+- · Boar hair: firmer, ideal for hard soaps.

 Let the brush dry with the bristles facing down after use.
 Also check out shaving bowls for faster lathering.